hmxmilohax/rock-band-3-deluxe/readme.md

 To clear system cache, navigate to `System Settings>Storage` and press Y to clear the system cache.

 Also make sure to `disable` any enabled updates for Rock Band 3 in Aurora.
-Rock Band 3 deluxe rolls TU5 into its base installation.
+Rock Band 3 Deluxe rolls TU5 into its base installation.

 If you are also running [RB3Enhanced](https://github.com/RBEnhanced/RB3Enhanced), grab the optional folders in `/_build/_optional-xbox-rb3e-rawfiles/` and place the `config` and `ui` folders next to the `gen` folder on your Xbox.